Harmonia octomaculata and Harmonia conformis

 High populations of ants may interfere with the predators and reduce their performance.
 In these situations ants should be controlled or excluded from the crop.
 See our ant control blog article for more details.

 When releasing adult ladybird beetles, we recommend the use of sleeve cages to aid in the establishment of a local breeding population.
-See our tips for establishing a ladybird population blog article for more details.
+You can purchase our beetle bag sleeve cage product or view our tips for establishing a ladybird population blog article for details about how to make your own sleeve cage.

 These ladybird beetles are very effective predators of aphids but they may be harmed by pesticides.
 Drift of pesticides from neighbouring areas should be prevented.
 Copper and nutritional sprays will usually not harm them and some miticides are also fairly safe.
 Carbamate, organophosphate and synthetic pyrethroid insecticides are toxic.
 Some insect growth regulators (IGRs) are also toxic to predatory beetles.
 If a disruptive insecticide has been applied, a minimum of four weeks should elapse before beetles are released.
 Where a clean-up insecticide spray is warranted, an application of a selective aphicide is recommended if possible.